Culture and History Travel Tour to Mexico

 Outskirts of Mexico City

 Only 50 km northeast of downtown Mexico City, lies the ancient city's most remarkable country, Teotihuacan.
 It is believed that during the sixth century, at the time of its heyday, came to house two hundred thousand inhabitants.
 Teotihuacán was the capital of the Mexican first great civilization, and its ruins are testimony to its enormous importance.
-Travelers can visit the Avenue of the Dead, pyramid of the sun the Pyramid of the Sun (70 meters), the Pyramid of the Moon and the Temple of Quetzalcoatl.
+Travelers can visit the Avenue of the Dead, the Pyramid of the Sun (70 meters), the Pyramid of the Moon and the Temple of Quetzalcoatl.
 This sacred city was the designation of World Heritage Site by Unesco in 1987.

 Tula